edwindarmadi/QuantumWire_Trend_Analysis/README.md

 <p></p>

-* A closer look at QuantumWire’s top three products — the 27in 4K Gaming Monitor, Apple AirPods Headphones, and MacBook Air Laptop — reveals that these items consistently generated the majority of total sales revenue from 2019–2022.
+* A closer look at QuantumWire’s top three products — the 27in 4K Gaming Monitor, Apple AirPods Headphones, and MacBook Air Laptop — highlights the growth during the 2020 surge and decline thereafter.
 The Gaming Monitor remained the most stable performer, contributing over 30% of revenue each year, while the MacBook Air drove the largest single-year growth during the 2020 surge.

 * MacBook Air sales grew more than 380% from 2019 to 2020, making it the company’s fastest-growing product.
-However, sales have since declined significantly as post-pandemic demand normalized.
-Renewed focus on this category—through targeted marketing, refreshed product bundles, or complementary upsells such as accessories and protection plans—could help revive interest and lift overall revenue.
+However, it also had the greatest decline among the 3 products, with sales declining -35% in 2021 and then a further -55% decline in 2022 as post-pandemic demand normalized.
+Renewed focus on targeted marketing, refreshed product bundles, or complementary upsells such as accessories and protection plans—could help revive interest and lift overall revenue for the Macbook Air

 * While the Gaming Monitor continues to anchor sales and the AirPods maintain solid mid-level performance, the MacBook Air’s earlier success highlights a proven area of customer demand worth re-engaging.
 Reinvesting in this product line could help QuantumWire balance short-term stability with renewed long-term growth potential.